Map My School

 The following resources are designed to help you with your planning.
 To get the best results, we encourage you to follow the steps yourself first, before giving it to your students.

-The mapping activity will take your students anywhere from 2 – 6 hours of work, depending on how much effort they put in.
+The mapping activity will take your students anywhere from 2 – 6 hours, depending on how much effort they put in.

 Click on the images below to access the appropriate resource.